TikTok Publishing and Upload Troubleshooting Guide

 "Tell us your experience"5.
 TikTok Account Connection Error

-If no posts are working and you're getting repeated errors, your TikTok account connection may have expired or the wrong account was connected.
+If your TikTok posts are failing with repeated errors, the connection between Metricool and TikTok may have expired or the wrong account was connected.

 Solution: